8 Best Renters Insurance Companies in California of 2026

 Personal Property Coverage

-This pays to repair or replace property that’s stolen or vandalized or that has been damaged due to fire, windstorms, smoke damage, and other perils your policy may cover.
+This pays to repair or replace property stolen, vandalized, or damaged due to fire, windstorms, smoke damage, and other perils your policy may cover.

-Types of items covered items and their coverage limits include the following below.
+Types of items covered items and their coverage limits include the below.

 Loss of Use